-The village of St Buryan is a wonderful place.
-I first moved here in 2010.
-Cassandra introduced me to some of the local residents that frequented the St Buryan Inn.
-She referred to the pub as “her office” as she conversed with some who later required her services.
-I met other residents who do not frequent the pub at events and occasional church services conducted by our lovely Reverend Canon Vanda Perret.
+I moved to St Buryan in 2010 and Cassandra introduced me to some of the local residents that frequent the St Buryan Inn.
+She often referred to the pub as “her office” due to conversing with the community who may require her services.
+The other residents who do not frequent the pub I met at events and occasional church services conducted by our lovely Reverend Canon Vanda Perret.
 Cassandra and I often visit the Rectory for a cup of tea and a ‘catch up’ with Vanda and Bob.

-Here is video footage of one of many evenings in the St Buryan Inn listening to the St Buryan Male Voice Choir or the Cape Cornwall Singers.
-Many adults Cassandra remembers as small children who now have children and grandchildren of their own.
-It is heartwarming to see the pub full of the residents enjoying themselves.
+The following video footage is an example of one of many evenings we spend in the St Buryan Inn listening to the St Buryan Male Voice Choir or the Cape Cornwall Singers.
+Many of the adults there Cassandra remembers as small children who now have children and grandchildren of their own.
+It is heartwarming to see many of the residents enjoying themselves.